 SDYS Voices: Ikemba

-Meet Ikemba, a foster youth set to graduate next month from high school and head to college with the help of our Independent Living Skills (ILS) program.
+Meet Ikemba, a foster youth set to graduate from high school in June and head to college with the help of our Independent Living Skills (ILS) program.

 “I grew up in Jamaica.
 I saw how the people around me and my family lived.
 That environment encouraged me to seek a higher education.
 I want a higher education because I want it to put me in a better position in life.
 I want a higher paying job.
 I also want to be more educated for just me, myself.
 Also why not get a higher education?
 My support systems have encouraged me, and fueled my fire to go to college.
 People like my EXCEL coach, ILS case manager, my football team, my sister and more have all supported me.